Hidden long-range correlations in the ion distribution at the graphite / [bmim][NTf$_2$] electrified interface: Model and Method

 The graphite plates, in particular, consist of hexagonal layers of carbon, with aromatic sp$^2$ bonds among them.
 A solid-like graphite slab is formed considering a stack of 9 layers in the ABABABABA configuration (see Fig.~\ref{graphite}).
 It has been verified that the NPT simulation of the identically neutral 9-layers graphite slab in pbc at 1 bar (no vacuum) and $T=300$ K reproduces fairly well the structural parameters of graphite, included the wide layer-layer separation $d\sim 3.5$ \AA\ .

-All simulated systems consist of the same number of cations and anions.
+All simulated systems, including the homogeneous liquid [bmim][NTf$_2$] samples, consist of the same number of cations and anions.
 The electrolyte slab, therefore, is globally neutral.
 Since also the whole sample, which is 3D periodic, needs to be neutral, the two interfaces delimiting the electrolyte may only carry zero or opposite surface charge densities $\pm \sigma$.
 At first, the charge on each graphite C atom is identically zero.
-Then, any non-vanishing charge density on the graphite surfaces will be represented by atomic charges $q_{grf}$ of equal modulus and opposite sign on the two surfaces.
+Then, any non-vanishing charge density on the graphite surfaces will be represented by atomic charges $q_{gr}=\pm \delta q$ of equal modulus and opposite sign on the two surfaces.
 Since graphite is a conductor, the static $\pm \sigma$ charges on the two sides of the graphite, in reality, would not be stable with respect to charge recombination.
 However, the electrical conductivity perpendicular to the graphite planes is about $10^3$ times lower than along the planes.
 Therefore, the simple charging model is justified by neglecting the electrical conductivity across the graphite slab, and assuming that the two outermost C-planes are connected to the two poles of a battery.

 All simulations have been carried out using the Gromacs\cite{gromacs} simulation package, version 2019.3.
 The analysis of trajectories has been made using home-made programs.
 These have been used to compute number and charge density profiles along the direction normal to the graphite planes, ion-ion radial distribution functions, self-diffusion coefficient based on the Einstein equation, orientation correlations among the ions and with respect to the planar IL/graphite interfaces.
-The electrostatic potential along the same normal direction has been computed from the charge density profile by integrating the electric field determined through Gauss theorem.
+The average electrostatic potential along the same normal direction has been computed by integrating the electric field inside he capacitor, which is the sum of the [bmim][NTf$_2$] contribution determined from the average charge density profile of the ions, and the contribution from the charge on the electrodes, computed by Gromacs for the empty capacitor, as explained a few paragraphs above in this same section.

 A crucial aspect of the trajectory analysis is represented by the definition of dipoles within the ionic liquid, and their localisation in space.
 The first step in this process consists in identifying the position of each ion with its centre of charge: